-MDOT SHA ONLY: Projects that have not entered Partnering Ratings into the database will not be considered for the Partnering Award.
+MDOT SHA ONLY: Projects that have not entered Partnering Ratings into the Partnering database will not be considered for the Partnering Award.

-A maximum of five additional supporting pages (8 1/2 inches by 11 inches, (one side only) beyond the specifically requested items may be attached to the application by emailing email@example.com.
-All supplemental documents that are emailed must have the contract number in the email subject line.
-Supporting pages can include text, photographs, charts, graphs or appropriate tables to highlight results.
-The Partnering Charter, Issue Resolution Ladder, and any other specifically requested items within this application are not counted as additional pages.
+A maximum of five additional supporting documents (8 ½ inches by 11 inches, one side only) may uploaded with your application.
+Supporting documents can include text, photographs, charts, graphs or appropriate tables to highlight results.
+The Partnering Charter, Issue Resolution Ladder, Lessons Learned/Close-Out Meeting Minutes, and Feedback Measurement Results are not counted as additional documents.

 Partnering Subcommittee Co-Chairs